MARCO ISLAND, FLORIDA

 Marco Island TodayMarco Island Today

-Marco Island is now a modern place with some of the nicest condos, hotels, and restaurants in the state.
+Marco Island is now a modern place with some of the nicest homes, condos, hotels, and restaurants in the state.

 From a quiet fishing village of 550 people in 1960, it has grown to a major city with a population of almost 16,000.